unm-historiography/metahistory/essays/modernism/anthropology.md

 {% include figure.html
   class="img-center"
   width="70%"
-  caption="Image of the Kula, studied by Malinowski in _Argonauts of the Western Pacific_" image-url="Malinowski.jpg" source-url="http://www.bohol.ph/books/Argonauts/Argonauts.html"
+  caption="Image of the Kula, studied by Malinowski in _Argonauts of the Western Pacific_.
+Malinowski was the first anthropologist to study a culture by living with the people, rather than simply reading about them from other literature.
+These new methods helped transform and legitimize anthropology as an independent discipline today." image-url="Malinowski.jpg" source-url="http://www.bohol.ph/books/Argonauts/Argonauts.html"
 %}